cronica-it/docusaurus-chronology/README.md

 # Docusaurus fork

-This is a fork of the [facebook/docusaurus.git](https://github.com/facebook/docusaurus) project.
+This is a fork of the [facebook/docusaurus.git](https://github.com/facebook/docusaurus) project, with several enhancements for blogs with historical content.

 The updated code is in the `development` branch, while the original code remains in the `main` branch.